Welcome to Isle of Lismore, or Lios Mòr - meaning the 'Great Garden' in Gaelic

 The population of the island is at present about 170.
 We are a small, friendly community with a strong community spirit.

-There is self-catering and bed-and breakfast accommodation on the island, as well as Bike Hire at the North end foot ferry, a taxi service and Land Rover Tours & Picnics.
+There is self-catering and bed-and breakfast accommodation on the island, as well as Bike Hire at the North end foot ferry, a taxi service and Land Rover Tours & Paddle Boarding.
 Check out the ferry timetables for the Oban Car Ferry (55 mins) or Port Appin foot ferry (5 mins) before you visit.